wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 needs to be downgraded.
 The downgrade command is as follows:

 ```
-qemu-img amend -f qcow2 -o compat=0.10 test.qcow2
+qemu-img amend -f qcow2 -o compat=0.10 [path]
 ```

-where `test.qcow2` is the name of the image file.
+where `[path]` is the path to the image file to be downgraded.
+The downgrade will happen on the same file as the input, and therefore, no output file is specified.